humanaiconvention/examiner-ctm/README.md

 ## # HumanAI Convention

-**A reproducible, trauma-informed framework for ethical AI governance, grounded in human data and public-benefit infrastructure.**
+**A reproducible, human-centered framework for ethical AI governance, grounded in human data and public-benefit infrastructure.**

 ## 🌍 Vision